Best Electronic Drum Set Under $500: Complete Buying Guide

 - Some sounds lack realism

-- Can be difficult to pull off complex striking on small pad area
+- Can be difficult to pull off complex striking on the small pad area

-- Foot pedals have tendency to shift but can be upgraded
+- Foot pedals have a tendency to shift but can be upgraded

 Yamaha Electronic Drum Set, DTX402K Review